subins2000/search/README.md

 See Stats : http://search.subinsb.com/about/stats.php

+UPDATE (2020): The site is down because I can't affort to host one, you can see the archive site here : https://web.archive.org/web/20170930165254/http://search.subinsb.com/

 ## SQL

 This repo was made from [this tutorial](https://subinsb.com/search-engine-in-php-part-1).
 SQL file can be found in [Part 2](http://subinsb.com/search-engine-in-php-part-2)